haloflooder/Aseprite-Scripts/README.md

 This is a collection of scripts availble for use with [Aseprite](https://github.com/aseprite/aseprite).
 The collection will grow when I get more ideas for creating the scripts.

 # Wiki
+**OUTDATED.
+THE WIKI IS BASED ON INFORMATION BACK WHEN ASEPRITE USED JAVASCRIPT INSTEAD OF LUA**

 I have also made a [wiki page](https://github.com/haloflooder/Aseprite-Scripts/wiki) that shows some documentation about some of the scripts in the collection.
 It also contains some documentation about what I have discovered about Aseprite's current scripting ability, limitations, and bugs.

 I have also made a [library of functions](https://github.com/haloflooder/Aseprite-Scripts/wiki/Library-of-Functions-for-Scripts) for scripts that you are very welcome to use.
 The library will consist of functions that will be useful for use with Aseprite (like hsv <-> rgb conversions).